stat545ubc-2020/collaborative-helium/Teamwork.md

-Teamwork contract: The following is the guidline on how the team will work together on the project, we will adhere to this guidline and when necessary make changes to it.
+Teamwork contract: The following is the guidline on how the team will work together on the project, we will adhere to this guidline and when necessary make changes to it

 1. Communication : Slack for direct messages. time taken to respond to messages: 2-3 hrs
 2. Submission : Rudri Bhatt will make the submissions.
 But if something comes up then, Tomiyosi Bola will make the submission then.